 Students in the program will have two advisors: a nurse anesthesia faculty advisor, whose name is found in the letter of admission, and an academic advisor from the Office of Student Services.
 The nurse anesthesia faculty advisor is a nurse anesthetist employed by the School of Nursing, and may be the Program Director, Assistant Program Director, or any of the core Nurse Anesthetist Program faculty.
 The faculty advisor meets with the student shortly after enrollment in the first course and establishes a relationship centered on the student with a focus of promoting the student's success in the program.
 Students will meet at least once per semester with faculty advisors to review academic progress and clinical formative and summative evaluations.
-When questions arise about which courses are needed, transfer credits, or a change in track or progression plan; the faculty advisor prior to registration, and the technical aspects of registration should be accomplished with the academic advisor, such as course registration, dropping courses, and filing forms.
+When questions arise about which courses are needed, transfer credits, or a change in track or progression plan; the faculty advisor or program director are points of contact.
+Each semester, initial academic planning should occur with the faculty advisor prior to registration, and the technical aspects of registration should be accomplished with the academic advisor, such as course registration, dropping courses, and filing forms.
 Both advisors can serve as resources any time guidance is needed regarding academic plans.